How to buy a house with no down payment

 What is a no-down-payment mortgage?

 A no-down-payment mortgage is a home loan that lets you finance 100% of the home’s value.
-That kind of loan is unusual because it increases the risk to the lender — a borrower who doesn’t contribute any of their own cash to a home purchase might be more likely to default on their loan.
-That’s why most conventional loans require borrowers to put at least 5% down, and borrowers who put less than 20% down must purchase private mortgage insurance (PMI) that protects the lender if the borrower stops making payments.
+That kind of loan option is unusual because it increases the risk to the lender — a borrower who doesn’t contribute any of their own cash to a home purchase might be more likely to default on their loan.
+That’s why most conventional mortgages require borrowers to put at least 5% down, and borrowers who put less than 20% down must purchase private mortgage insurance (PMI) that protects the lender if the borrower stops making payments.

 key Icon